KPZ equation from ASEP plus general speed-change drift: Proofs of Proposition , , and in that order

 (The $p^{-1}$-th power of the $2p$-th moment is perhaps more naturally interpreted as the squared $2p$-th norm with respect to randomness.
-The square is natural for the purposes of quadratic variation bounds on martingales.
-In any case, this type of estimate is standard in the literature, so we omit the details.)
+This type of estimate is standard in the literature, so we omit the details.)
 Since the RHS of the previous display is independent of the $\x$-variable on the LHS, we can put a supremum over $\x\in\mathbb{T}_{N}$ on the LHS and the bound remains true.
-If we combine this with the deterministic bound $|\Phi^{\wedge}|\lesssim N^{-\beta}$, the $\mathbf{D}^{N,\wedge}$ equation, the triangle inequality for the aforementioned norm, and Schwarz for its square, we get
+If we combine this with the deterministic bound $|\Phi^{\wedge}|\lesssim N^{-\beta/2}$, then we get